muratk3n/thirdwave/en/README.md

 ---

 Then do we need all that horizontal space to grow stuff on?
-Have this "liquid soil", have all vertically stacked up, grow stuff
+Have this "liquid soil", have all vertically stacked up, grow plants.

 ---